-Our first destination to launch Purposeful Trips was India (the next very exciting destination will be revealed in Follow Your Curiosity in February 2018) where our exclusive Curio Trips itinerary starts at the palaces and temples of Rajasthan, ticks the Taj Mahal off your travel bucket list, and ends in the backwaters and beaches of Kerala for some much needed R&R and reflection time.
+The first destination to launch Purposeful Trips was India in November 2017.
+Our exclusive Curio Trips itinerary starts at the palaces and temples of Rajasthan, ticks the Taj Mahal off your travel bucket list, and ends in the backwaters and beaches of Kerala for some much needed rest and relaxation, and reflection time.